Before contacting us, maybe we can answer your questions here.

 When does the tour start?

-Go to the tour page, click a date, and scroll down (starting to see a pattern here).
+Go to the tour page, click a date (starting to see a pattern here).
 We highly recommend arriving around ten minutes before the start time.
 The tour guides can wait up to ten minutes after the designated start time.
 The reason is that some tours are tightly timed, and we have sometimes missed the closing of the subway trains because the guides waited for latecomers.
 Try to anticipate that it will take at least an hour to get to the start point, and use the subway.
 Buses and taxis are just going to get stuck in traffic during those hours.

 What tours do you have available?